Best Brokers for Short Selling

 1. Cobra Trading

-Cobra Trading is the best broker for day traders with a minimum account size of $27,000.
+Cobra Trading is the best day trading platform with a minimum account size of $27,000.
 Cobra Trading is a direct access broker was founded in 2003 by Chadd Hessing, president and CEO.

 For Cobra Trading, service is very personal.
 They know that for day traders, even a split second matters, and that’s why they offer instant support instead of phone queues with long hold times and high-end trading tools for fast trade executions.